 Can the discipline of a pilot steer the future of fintech?
 In this captivating episode of ’73 and Sunny,’ we sit down with William Schoeffler, founder of Hitch, a trailblazing fintech platform.
 William shares his unique path from aspiring fighter pilot and EMT to pioneering in the fintech space, revealing the adrenaline and discipline behind his ventures.
-His journey underscores the importance of preparation, from the cockpit to the market, and how it’s possible to tackle uncertainties with the right mindset and tools.
+His journeyy underscores the importance of preparation, from the cockpit to the market, and how it’s possible to tackle uncertainties with the right mindset and tools.
 Hitch exemplifies innovation, transforming a traditionally tedious process into a swift, five-day journey, challenging industry norms and setting new standards for efficiency and customer satisfaction.
 Join us for a deep dive into the intersections of technology, finance, and the entrepreneurial spirit, where we explore what it takes to turn complex challenges into groundbreaking solutions.

 Listen